kohler/hotcrp/devel/manual/oauth.md

 ## Authentication flow

-HotCRP’s page component `"signin/form/oauth"` renders a button for each defined provider.
+HotCRP’s page component `"signin/form/oauth"` renders a button for each defined OAuth provider.
 Clicking on that button redirects to `SITEURL/oauth?authtype=NAME&post=CSRFTOKEN`.
 That page initiates an OAuth 2 authorization code flow by choosing a random token, recording it, and redirecting the user to the specified `auth_uri` with appropriate parameters.